awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 | C7g\.2xlarge | 3\.75 | 15 |
 | C7g\.4xlarge | 7\.5 | 15 |

+## Amazon EBS I/O performance<a name="compute-ebs-perf"></a>

+Amazon EBS optimized instances use an optimized configuration stack and provide additional, dedicated capacity for Amazon EBS I/O\.
+This optimization provides the best performance for your Amazon EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance\.

+For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.

 ## Instance store volume I/O performance<a name="compute-ssd-perf"></a>

 If you use a Linux AMI with kernel version 4\.4 or later and use all the SSD\-based instance store volumes available to your instance, you can get up to the IOPS \(4,096 byte block size\) performance listed in the following table \(at queue depth saturation\)\.
 Otherwise, you get lower IOPS performance\.